 10. Valkenburg

-Valkenburg, in the southern province of Limburg, is a place rich in history.
-It’s home to Valkenburg Castle, which offers beautiful ruins that you can go and explore.
+Valkenburg, in the southern province of Limburg, is rich in history.
+It’s home to Valkenburg Castle, which offers beautiful ruins to explore.

-Apart from wandering around and looking at all of the beautiful architecture (check out the train station!), there is a variety of different museums, shops, restaurants, and cafes.
+Apart from wandering around and admiring the beautiful architecture (check out the train station!), there are a variety of different museums, shops, restaurants, and cafes.

-Christmas is an especially nice time to visit as they have a Christmas market in Valkenburg caves!
-It’s a very unique experience.
+Christmas is an especially nice time to visit, as there is a Christmas market in the Valkenburg caves!
+It’s a unique experience.

 11. Willemstad